playfulsparkle/sprintf.js/README.md

 ### Flexible Argument Order

 You can specify the order of values in the formatted string independently from how they are provided.
 By adding a number (like `%1$s`, `%2$s`) to the placeholder, you control which value is used and in which position.
 This also allows reusing the same value multiple times without passing it again.
+This feature enhances the flexibility and readability of your code.

 __Example:__